-For about $300 on Amazon, you get this compressor, a Flexvolt battery, and charger.
+For about $300 at The Home Depot, you get this compressor, a Flexvolt battery, and charger.
 This really isn’t a bad deal.
 I think anyone looking for a cordless solution that offers plenty of power and run time would agree that this is a great price point.

 DEWALT Flexvolt Compressor Review Final Thoughts